A simple cauliflower pizza crust recipe that’s so surprisingly delicious, you’d never guess it could possibly be so healthy!

 And if you are currently a cauliflower pizza crust skeptic, you will be shocked at how good this is.

-Above, with my incredible melty vegan mozzerella from my new Hello Breakfast Cookbook.
+Above, with my incredible melty vegan mozzerella from the new Hello Breakfast Cookbook.

 I am a girl who really loves carbs.